echa/ng-scrollable/README.md

 Why ng-scrollable?
 ------------------

-Since Firefox 30 did not support CSS styling of scrollbars `overlay:auto` was no real usable cross-browser alternative.
-Other plugins out there required either jquery ([perfect-scrollbar](https://noraesae.github.io/perfect-scrollbar/)), were not flexible enough or unfriendly to layouts in larger single-page apps.
+ng-scrollable exists because Firefox does not support scrollbar styling using CSS and other cross-browser alternatives either require jquery ([perfect-scrollbar](https://noraesae.github.io/perfect-scrollbar/)), are not flexible enough or unfriendly to layouts in complex single-page apps.

 Demo: https://echa.github.com/ng-scrollable/

 Features
 --------

+* It supports mouse, wheel, keyboard and touch input with kinetic scrolling.
+* It's soft scrolling using CSS3 translate3d, transition and requestAnimationFrame.
+* It's responsive, and friendly to your layout.
+* It's fully customizable.
+CSS, scrollbar position and behaviour.
 * It's small.
-Minified size is 5.1k JS + 1.7k CSS.
+Minified size is 7.7k JS + 1.5k CSS.
-* It's pure Angular.
+* It's pure Angular and Javascript.
 No jquery required.
-* It's soft scrolling using CSS3 translate and transition.
-* It's responsive and friendly to your layout.
-* It's fully customizable.
-CSS, scrollbar position and behaviour.

 How to Use
 ----------